-We will pick you up between 9 and 9:30 a.m. to begin our journey North.
-Our destination for the day is Wisemen, a charming little Gold Rush town in the heart of the Brooks Range.
-Fly north over the beautiful rolling hills of Interior Alaska to the immersive serpentine curves of the mighty Yukon River.
+We will pick you up at your hotel in Fairbanks around 8am to begin our journey North.
+Our destination for the day is Wisemen, a charming little Gold Rush town in the heart of the Brooks Range, 290 miles north.
+Drive north over the beautiful rolling hills of Interior Alaska to the immersive serpentine curves of the mighty Yukon River.
 After crossing the Yukon, the terrain alternates between wide open tundra, sometimes dotted with towering granite monoliths called tors, and thickly forested river valleys.
 Soon after crossing the Arctic Circle into the Land of the Midnight Sun, we will see our first striking views of the Brooks Range.
-Upon arrival in Coldfoot, you will be met by your dog sledding guide Lisbet, who will transfer you to Wiseman via car.
 Once we reach Wiseman, we will walk 20 minutes through the tundra to our accommodations for the week: an off grid wilderness retreat set in the hillside above Wiseman.
 Bags will be delivered by dog team or snowmachine.
 After we get settled in our cabins, we will meet together in the main Igloo Lodge for a family-style dinner with lodge owners Mollie & Sean.

 - Meals: Lunch and Dinner